by W.S. Cranshaw and B. Kondratieff* (2/19)

 Natural Enemies of Cicadas

-Another insect enemy found in eastern Colorado is the large (approximately 1 inch) cedar beetle, Sandalus niger.
+Cicadas have several natural enemies, many with unusual habits.
+Perhaps most spectacular are the cicada killer wasps (Sphecius species) of southeastern and southwestern Colorado that somewhat resemble enormous yellowjacket wasps.
+Cicada killers capture and paralyze adult cicadas of large species, such as the “dog-day” cicadas.
+The wasps dig nest cells a foot or more underground and return with the cicada prey to provide food for their young.
+Another insect enemy found in eastern Colorado is the cedar beetle, Sandalus niger.
 These develop as parasites of cicada nymphs.
-Adults emerge in summer.
-Also, the Mississippi kite, a large predatory bird normally found along the Gulf Coast, has expanded its summer range into the Arkansas Valley, where it subsists almost entirely on cicadas.
+Several kinds of birds will also feed on cicadas.
+The Mississippi kite, a large predatory bird normally found along the Gulf Coast, has expanded its summer range into the Arkansas Valley, where it subsists almost entirely on cicadas.

 * W.S.
 Cranshaw, Colorado State University Extension entomologist and professor, and B. Kondratieff, professor; bioagricultural sciences and pest management.
 2/99.
-Revised 7/13.
+Revised 2/19.

 Go to top of this page.